iriusrisk/startleft/README.md

 # Examples

-You can find some example source files inside the `examples` directory.
+You can find some example source files inside the `examples` directory:

+* `examples/cloudformation` contains CloudFormation Template example files to convert into OTM format.

+* `examples/manual` contains the OTM example file detailed in [Hand Crafted OTM](#hand-crafted-OTM).

+* `examples/terraform` contains Terraform example files to convert into OTM format.

 ## Cloudformation